 Toyota Motor Manufacturing, Kentucky proves its commitment to the community, as well as to the state, through both monetary contributions and personal involvement of TMMK team members in a variety of organizations.
 Toyota believes its responsibility is to support various organizations that improve the quality of life across the Commonwealth.
 The Toyota Scholarship assists low-income and minority students at each AIKCU institution.
 Toyota has supported AIKCU students since 1986.

 The UPS Foundation supports a wide range of scholarship programs to ensure students have the opportunity to pursue higher education.
-Through the Foundation for Independent Higher Education (now merged with the Council of Independent Colleges), the UPS Foundation supports student scholarships at each of the nation’s independent colleges.
+Through distributions from the Council of Independent Colleges (CIC)/UPS Educational Endowment to state independent college organizations, the UPS Foundation supports student scholarships at each of the nation’s independent colleges.

 LG&E and Kentucky Utilities

 The LG&E and KU Foundation represents LG&E and KU Energy LLC and its subsidiaries — Louisville Gas & Electric (LG&E), Kentucky Utilities (KU) and Old Dominion Power (ODP) — as the philanthropic arm for charitable giving.

 Committed to social responsibility, the LG&E and KU Foundation proactively supports many philanthropic initiatives with the intent to improve the quality of life in communities where the Company provides service.
 Through Foundation giving, LG&E and KU Energy LLC and its subsidiaries are able to play a definitive role in strengthening the communities where they have a presence.

 Kentucky Utilities was one of the founding donors of the Kentucky Independent College Foundation (a precursor to AIKCU) in 1952.